Cyriaque Lamar

 “Four!”

-Through a lens of invisible skin, she saw the biggest sister, crouching on his crag.
+Through invisible skin, Tippi saw the biggest sister.

 “Three!”